spyeyeapp/test-repo/README.md

 ## License

 SpyEye is proprietary software — © 2026 Shashi Das.
 All rights reserved.
-It's provided as-is, with no warranty of any kind.
-Full Terms of Use and Privacy Policy are linked above.
+It's provided as-is, with no warranty of any kind, under the [Terms of Use](https://spyeye.app/terms).